CodeHalwell/ibm-build-genai-apps/README.md

     - Otherwise, if your project is configured for pip installation:
       - Run: pip install .

-5. (Optional) Install uv support:
+5. (Optional) Install uv package manager using uv:
-    - If using Poetry:
-      - Run: poetry add uvicorn
-    - Otherwise:
-      - Run: pip install uvicorn
+    - Run: uv run <file.py>

 ## Usage